-Regardless of whether peer on peer abuse occurs between different sex or same sex children; and regardless of whether it takes place inside or outside of the organisation, NCF will always respond equally robustly and appropriately.
+Regardless of whether child on child abuse occurs between different sex or same sex children; and regardless of whether it takes place inside or outside of the organisation, NCF will always respond equally robustly and appropriately.
+In addition, NCF will be alert to understanding any potential intra-familial harms - and will therefore seek/refer support for siblings following incidents.

-NCF understand the risks of peer on peer abuse and will work proactively to minimise the chances of it happening, as well as recognising and responding promptly to the signs if it does occur.
-NCF will always aim to provide children or young people (who are alleged to be perpetrators of peer on peer abuse) with the appropriate education and safeguarding support - notwithstanding that there may also need to be appropriate disciplinary sanctions where such allegations are upheld.
+NCF understand the risks of child on child abuse and will work proactively to minimise the chances of it happening, as well as recognising and responding promptly to the signs if it does occur.
+NCF will always aim to provide children or young people (who are alleged to be perpetrators of child on child abuse) with the appropriate education and safeguarding support - notwithstanding that there may also need to be appropriate disciplinary sanctions where such allegations are upheld.
+NCF will ensure that staff understand the importance of explaining to children, that the law is in place to protect them, rather than criminalise them.

-NCF accepts the real risk posed by peer on peer abuse - and staff should maintain an attitude of "it could happen here".
-Accordingly, all NCF staff must be alert to incidences (and risks) of peer on peer abuse and always take the appropriate steps - as outlined within the Dealing with Allegations of Peer on Peer Abuse within this Safeguarding Handbook - if any such incidences do arise.
+NCF accepts the real risk posed by child on child abuse - and staff should maintain an attitude of "it could happen here".
+Accordingly, all NCF staff must be alert to incidences (and risks) of child on child abuse and always take the appropriate steps - as outlined within the Dealing with Allegations of Child on Child Abuse within this Safeguarding Handbook - if any such incidences do arise.

-NCF will always take seriously any disclosure (or NCF concern) related to peer on peer abuse and will take all steps necessary to support and keep safe a child or young person experiencing such abuse.
-NCF staff will never give the impression that a report of any type of peer on peer abuse is creating a problem, or that the child or young person should be ashamed of reporting what has occurred.
+NCF will always take seriously any disclosure (or NCF concern) related to child on child abuse and will take all steps necessary to support and keep safe a child or young person experiencing such abuse.
+NCF staff will never give the impression that a report of any type of child on child abuse is creating a problem, or that the child or young person should be ashamed of reporting what has occurred.

-Staff should recognise that an initial disclosure of peer on peer abuse may only be the first incident being reported, rather than representative of a singular incident.
+Staff should recognise that an initial disclosure of child on child abuse may only be the first incident being reported, rather than representative of a singular incident.
 Furthermore - because trauma can impact upon memory - staff should always remain aware that a child or young person may not be able to recall all details or the timeline of abuse.